xMdb/GTAsus/README.md

-# GTAsus-windows
+# GTAsus
-A simple batch script that uses pssuspend64 to kick all users from a GTA lobby.
+A simple batch script that uses pssuspend64 to suspend your GTA V process, which disconnects you from all the users in the lobby.
+This makes all players 'leave' on your end, and you will have your own private public lobby!

 Due to the Sysinternals license agreement, I cannot provide pssuspend64.
 You must download it from https://docs.microsoft.com/en-us/sysinternals/downloads/.